About Devils Lake View Living

 After buying and remodeling several cottages (build in the late 1800’s) that had fallen into disrepair in the area, David and Jose decided their vision needed an anchor landmark building.
 They designed and built what is currently the ‘Devils Lake View Living’ or also referred to as the “Lighthouse” building.
 This building continues the New England style look and feel and also moves the area closer to their vision of an artist village full of shops and bed and breakfast lodging sitting right on beautiful Devils and Round Lake.

-In a few shorts years, we have had much success with a variety of events and activities in the Village, including; “Devils Lake Festival of the Arts”, An Antique Car Shows, a Craft Beer Festival, the Nautical Flee Market, our Fall Festival, Christmas in the Village and more.
+In 10 years, we have had much success with a variety of events and activities in the Village, including; “Devils Lake Festival of the Arts”, An Antique Car Shows, a Craft Beer Festival, the Nautical Flee Market, our Fall Event, Art Camp, Byways Art Tour, Christmas in the Village and more.

 Stay tuned for more progress and growth as much more is in store for this jewel of the Irish Hills.